Summer’s coming but getting beach-ready can be tough because sometimes the excess fat is hard to shift.

 Get to bed earlier, wake up a bit later and you’ll have that little extra you need to improve fat burning.
 Sleep is an individual thing and everyone needs a different amount but be sure to listen to how you feel and find a schedule that works for you.

 Vinegar can go on lots of foods and it’s great for your heart, great for blood sugar control and also for fat burning.
 As well as the traditional way to consume vinegar, some people dilute apple cider vinegar and drink it, or add undiluted vinegar to dressings.

-Fibre is a great way to slow your digestion, preventing cravings, and encouraging calories not to turn into fat.
+Fibre is a great way to slow your digestion, prevent cravings, and encourage calories not to turn into fat.
 Make sure your diet has lots of fruit and veg and you’ll have no shortage of fibre.

 One of the biggest ways we take in calories is through refined carbs such as white bread and processed foods, which are low in nutrients and will be converted into glucose far too quickly.
 Instead of just cutting things out of your diet, swap them for whole grain equivalents like barley, oats and whole wheat.

-We hope you’ve heard of high-intensity interval training, because it’s a great way to burn the fat.
-In HIIT, you have a session that features short bursts of high intensity, with longer periods of less-intense exercise.
-For example, , if you go for a run and sprint 150m then jog slowly for a further 2 minutes, alternating over a 20-minute run or check out our HIIT classes.
+We hope you’ve heard of high-intensity interval training because it’s a great way to burn fat.
+In HIIT, you have a session that features short bursts of high intensity, with longer periods of less intense exercise.
+For example, if you go for a run and sprint 150m then jog slowly for a further 2 minutes, alternating over a 20-minute run or check out our HIIT classes.
 It’s great at burning fat and calories.
-It’s intense, but there’s few better ways of getting cardio.
+It’s intense, but there are a few better ways of getting cardio.